wiejie/Sharebooks/Bash/kafa-util/README.md

 # kafka-util.sh #

 This bash kafka-util.sh script that can be executed on OS command line or be set up run automatically.
-It will do installation, configuration for multiple zookeeper and multiple kafka in one nod or multiple node.
-It supports on Linux or Window kafka environment.
+It will do installation, configuration for multiple zookeeper and multiple kafka in one node or multiple node.
+It supports run on Linux or Window kafka environment.

-# How display usage help of the script #
+# How to display usage help menu of the script #
-From command line type python kafka-util.py -h and return key.
+From command line type kafka-util.sh -h and return key.

 ~~~
 Example: